MingPap/KITTI-VOL-YOLO-format/README.md

   You should mkdir 'Annotations' folder in current dir before you use it

 ## STEP3.  kitti_label.py
-  This script is modified by 'voc_label.py' provided by darknet to generate labels for YOLO.
+  This script is modified by 'voc_label.py' provided by ***pjreddie/darknet*** to generate labels for YOLO.
 Generated labels has the same name with the pictures and also the origin labels.

   It also generates *train.txt* which contains absolutely paths of the pictures, which is important for training on YOLO.

   **Note:** you should put the labels in the same folder of pictures before you train

 ## STEP4. create_train_test_txt.py   ***(optional)***
   Randomly divide kitti dataset into proportional parts like *train.txt* *test.txt* *val.txt* *trainval.txt* and so on.
 This *.txt* files contains absolutely paths of the pictures like **STEP3**, and can be directly used for training.

+  Also you should create or modify relevant folders which you can see in the code before you use it